cstritt/detettore/README.md

 | Parameter               | Explanation
 |-                        |-
 |**Input/Output**         |
-|\-b                      | bam file with reference-aligned paired-end reads.
+|\-b                      | bam/cram file with reference-aligned paired-end or single-end reads.
 |\-r                      | Reference genome in fasta format.
 |\-t                      | TE consensus sequences in fasta format.
 |\-a                      | TE annotation in bed or gff format.